kelseyhightower/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ### Running commands in parallel with tmux

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.
+[tmux](https://tmux.github.io/) can be used to run commands on multiple compute instances at the same time.
+See the [Running commands in parallel with tmux](./01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

 ## Provisioning a Kubernetes Worker Node

-Install the OS dependencies:
+Install the OS dependencies ([conntrack](https://conntrack-tools.netfilter.org/), [ipset](https://ipset.netfilter.org/), and [socat](socat)):

 ```
-{
 sudo apt-get update

-  sudo apt-get -y install socat conntrack ipset
+sudo apt-get --yes install conntrack ipset socat
-}
 ```

 > The socat binary enables support for the `kubectl port-forward` command.